The dead Russian cosmonauts

 aware of their actual progress.
 In the heat of the Cold War this was fertile

-kinds of people came with prove, from astronomers at Jodrell Bank to amateurs
+All kinds of people came with prove, from astronomers at Jodrell Bank to

-had heard voices, and also purported they this poor soul had gone mad, since
+they had heard voices, and also purported they this poor soul had gone mad,

 failures, all concerning ground personal.
 Four cosmonauts have died while on